 What’s Done Is Done

-Look through the photo albums together, watch some old home videos, reminisce by all means!
-Don’t (!!!) throw things that are long done and over with in each other’s faces.
+Look through photo albums together, watch home videos..reminisce, by all means!
+Don’t (!!!) throw things, that are done and over with, in each other’s face.
 Focus on the present!
-One of my favorite bible verses is “So don’t worry about tomorrow, for tomorrow will bring its own worries.
-Today’s trouble is enough for today.” -Matthew 6:34
+One of my favorite verses is “So don’t worry about tomorrow, for it’ll bring its own worries.
+Today’s trouble is enough.” -Matthew 6:34

 It’s true, y’all.
 Marriage is hard!
-You’re going to have tons of issues.
-Deal with them as they come; don’t go backwards.
-Don’t worry about yesterday, don’t worry about tomorrow.
+You’re gonna have tons of issues.
+Deal with them when they come – don’t go backwards.
+Don’t worry about yesterday or tomorrow.
 Just today.
 It’s all we’ve really got.

 What God Has Joined Together

 Ok, here we go again, it’s confession time!
-We’re bad about this one: togetherness.
-Whether it’s scheduling conflicts, or whatever, we don’t have very many meals together.
-But, it’s such a great time to sit and talk about our day.
-Eating together should be something that brings you close, and provides enjoyment!
+We’re bad about this one – togetherness.
+Whether it’s from scheduling conflicts or who knows what, we don’t have a lot of meals together.
+But it’s a really great time to sit and talk about the day.
+Eating together should be something that brings a family close, and gives everyone enjoyment!

-Then, there’s bedtime.
-Fall asleep next to each other!
-Don’t ever sleep in separate areas of the house.
-One, it’s just childish.
-And two, when you got married, the two of you became one.
-Meaning that, unless you’re able to miraculously pull off your left foot and have it sleep in a separate room than your right foot..you shouldn’t do this regarding your spouse, either!
-I don’t care how irritating their snoring is. *cough-cough
+And then, there’s bedtime.
+We should always fall asleep next to each other!
+Don’t ever sleep in a separate area of the house.
+One, it’s childish, and two – when we were married, we became one.
+Meaning, unless you’ve got a miraculously ability to pull off your left foot, and have it in a separate room than the right..you’re wrong for doing it with your spouse!
+I don’t care how irritating their snoring gets. *cough-cough

-They deserve being handled gently, and with the utmost care.
-And be heard in the same manner!
-So, zip your lips, and pay attention!
+They deserve to be handled gently, with the utmost care.
+And to be heard in the same manner!
+So, zip your lips, and pay attention.

-Don’t just try to shut them up, and agree for the sake of an argument.
-It’ll cause confusion when you come back, on the whole other spectrum, later.
-It’ll also makes your spouse wonder about what other things you’ve said that you didn’t mean.
+Don’t try to just shut them up, and agree to avoid an argument.
+It causes confusion when you come back to the issue.
+And it also will make your spouse wonder what other things you didn’t mean.

 Hey!
 Know something?
 Life’s not all about you.
-Sometimes, do things simply for them, and solely because it’ll bring a smile to their face.
-That doesn’t mean that I’ve got to love what we’re doing!
-But I can love that he loves what we’re doing!
+Sometimes, do things simply for them, and solely because it brings a smile to their face.
+It doesn’t mean I’ve gotta love what we’re doing!
+But I can love that he loves it!

-I feel so amazing and special, when he thinks about me and what I enjoy, when he’s planning a date.
-Specifically, when I know that he’d much prefer doing something completely different.
-Luckily, for him, he married a woman that loves his favorite thing – football!
-It’s something that initially brought us together, and it’s our most favorite time of year..football season.
+I feel so amazing and special, when he thinks about me and what I enjoy.
+Specifically, when I know he’d much rather be doing something different.
+Lucky for him, he married a woman who loves his favorite thing – football!
+It’s something that initially brought us together, and it’s our favorite time of year – football season.

-He’s the diehard Kansas City Chiefs fan, to my True Blue, Dallas Cowboys, #wedemboyz chanting self!
-Some of the best memories we’ve got are in regards to football.
+He’s the diehard Kansas City Chiefs fan, to my True Blue Cowboys lovin’, #wedemboyz chanting!
+Some of the best memories we have are in regards to football.

 But I can also go to the

-Dwell on what it is that made you love each other for a little while.
-Fall in love, again and again.
+Dwell on what it was that made you love each other.
+Fall in love again and again.

-Acknowledge that they’re never going to be perfect, but that they’re perfect for you.
+Acknowledge they’re never going to be perfect, but they’re perfect for you.
 Let go of the screw-ups!
 She’s going to do it again, more than likely.
-But if she was perfect, could you really measure up?
-Accept his quirks.
+But, if she was perfect, could you really measure up?

 We’re Some of the Lucky Ones

-There are people out there who are searching, for just a little bit of what we have.
-We tend to forget, we might never find someone who looks at us this way, ever again..nor should we.
+There are people out there searching, for just a little of what we’ve got.
+We tend to forget, we might never find someone that looks at us this way again..nor should we.
 Love’s vital to our lives.
-So when you find it, don’t let finances, third parties, or any other roadblocks ruin it.
+So when you find it, don’t let: finances, third parties, or any other roadblocks ruin it.

-You don’t want to look back, and realize, you lost a once in a lifetime gift.
+You don’t wanna look back, and realize you lost a once in a lifetime gift.
 How tragic would that be?

-We’re all just trying to make it in this world, but when you’ve got a partner, to hold your hand and have your back – it can be a big weight off your shoulders.
+We’re all just trying to make it, but when you’ve got a partner to hold your hand, and have your back – it can be a big weight off your shoulders.
 Don’t let negativity blind you.
-Stop fantasizing about what “could be”, and put in the man power on what’s there right now!
+Stop fantasizing about what “could be”, and put in the man power on what’s there now!

 “It doesn’t rejoice about injustice but rejoices whenever the truth wins out.
 Love never gives up, never loses faith, is always hopeful & endures through every circumstance.”
 1 Corinthians 13:6-7

 How do you serve your spouse?
-What areas are you willing to confess you’re weak in?
+What areas are you willing to confess weakness in?
 I’d like to hear your comments!
-And, please subscribe to my blog for a notification when any new entries are put up.
+And please subscribe to my blog for notifications of new entries.
 Thanks for reading!
 Xoxoxo